 No.2 - START A DEATH FUND

 Similar to a will or even life insurance, a death fund will give your beneficiary access to your funds and give them the right to hire whom ever you want to get rid of all your stuff when you pass.
 If you will be alive when death cleaning, putting this fund away will help make the process of death cleaning less overwhelming and quicker since of course you’ll have help.
 In order to determine what the cost will be to hire a death cleaning specialist, which there are a lot of nowadays, do some research in your area to see what the average cost would be and set it aside for either when you’re ready or for after you pass on.

 No.3 - CREATE A THROW AWAY BOX FILLED WITH ITEMS ONLY YOU LOVE

 Create a box filled with items you love and only you will enjoy.
 Be selfish since its only you who will own it.
-In order to make the process of tossing this box easy when you pass, make sure you label it “throw away”, “burn it” or even “get rid of this shit” and that it’s large enough so anyone reading can follow its clear instructions.
-When you pass your family member will understand they can throw away without guilt.
+In order to make the process of tossing this box easy when you pass, make sure you label it “throw away”, “burn it” or even “get rid of this shit” and make sure the font is large enough so anyone reading can follow its clear instructions.
+The goal is when you pass your family member will understand they can throw away the box without guilt.
 Because guilt is the main reason why we hold onto items therefore we feel guilty to get rid of them even if they have no meaning in our own lives.